North Korean Diplomat Joins List Of Suspects In Kim Jong Nam's Death

 Calling for the women's release, the embassy asks, "Then how is it possible that these female suspects could be alive after the incident?

-Investigators say they believe the women had practiced their attack, and knew to get the dangerous substance off their hands quickly.
+Investigators say they believe the women had practiced their attack and knew to get the dangerous substance off their hands quickly.